Have You Been Cited For Unlawful Passing of a School Bus?

 One of the most serious Georgia Traffic offenses is passing a school bus.
 The reason it's so serious is that it when someone passes a school bus, young children are placed in serious risk of being hurt or killed.
 It is as simple as that.

-Richard Lawson has been defending people who have been charged with traffic violations throughout Georgia for almost 20 years.
+Richard Lawson has been defending people who have been charged with traffic violations throughout Georgia for more than 20 years.
 No office has more experience getting tickets reduced than his team of Georgia Traffic Ticket Attorneys.
 He is a former Georgia Prosecutor who puts that experience to work for you.
 He is also Georgia's most reviewed lawyer on Avvo.

 Passing a School Bus in Georgia is a Serious Misdemeanor Traffic Offense: